onedr0p/cluster-template/README.md

 #### Talos

-1. One-liner to deploy your cluster and bootstrap it.
+1. Deploy your cluster and bootstrap it.
 This generates secrets, generates the config files for your nodes and applies them.
 It bootstraps the cluster afterwards, fetches the kubeconfig file and installs Cilium and kubelet-csr-approver.
-It finis
+It finishes with some health checks.

     ```sh
     task talos:deploy